awsdocs/aws-deep-learning-amis/doc_source/deep-learning-containers-eks-tutorials-distributed-gpu-training.md

 ## Running MNIST distributed training with parameter server example

 Your first task is to create a pod file\(mx\_job\_dist\.yaml\) for your job according to the available cluster configuration and job to run\.
 There are 3 jobModes you need to specify: Scheduler, Server and Worker\.
 You can specify how many pods you want to spawn with the field replicas\.
+The instance type of the Scheduler, Server, and Worker will be of the type specified at cluster creation\.
 + Scheduler: There is only one scheduler\.
 The role of the scheduler is to set up the cluster\.
 This includes waiting for messages that each node has come up and which port the node is listening on\.
 The scheduler then lets all processes know about every other node in the cluster, so that they can communicate with each other\.
 + Server: There can be multiple servers which store the model’s parameters, and communicate with workers\.
 A server may or may not be co\-located with the worker processes\.
 + Worker: A worker node actually performs training on a batch of training samples\.
 Before processing each batch, the workers pull weights from servers\.
 The workers also send gradients to the servers after each batch\.
 Depending on the workload for training a model, it might not be a good idea to run multiple worker processes on the same machine\.